filipedsantos/relearning-git/readme.md

+## Welcome to Git!

+- This is coming from dev2.
-## Hello, GitThis is a new update to readme.
+- This is a new update to readme.